DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 A detail John Perry Barlow might underestimate in his particular demand for the independence of cyberspace is that there is no such thing as a legitimate social contract on the Internet.
-There are certain rules guiding what is appropriate but these are either dated, and are no longer taken seriously, such as ‘netiquette’, or they have increasingly taken the form of bilateral agreements with private, corporate parties, such as Google or Facebook.
+There are certain rules guiding what is appropriate but these are either dated and no longer taken seriously, such as ‘netiquette’, or they have increasingly taken the form of bilateral agreements with private, corporate parties, such as Google or Facebook.
 States and governments intervene to protect